osmansajid/PixelPhotoFinder/README.md

-This is an image searching app
+This is an image searching app where

+- Preview images are loadeed in Home Screen with photographer name
+- User can search for images
+- Full images with photographer name can be seen by clicking on image
+- Easy retry logics and state handling logics are implemented for bad connection/ configuration changes

 Tools and components used to make this app: